kodjunkie/onesignal-php-sdk/README.md

     // Get all apps
     $response = $oneSignal->app()->getAll();

-    // You can use json_decode to get the response as an stdClass Object var_dump($response);
+    // Use json_decode() to get the response as an stdClass object var_dump($response);
 } catch (OneSignalException $exception) {
     var_dump($exception->getMessage());